Revelation: Chapter 7

 • They were holding palm branches

-• They sang a song giving glory to God and the Lamb, and the angels who surrounded the elders, four creatures and the innumerable multitude joined in the chorus
+• They sang a song giving glory to God and the Lamb, and the angels who surrounded the elders, four creatures, and the innumerable multitude joined in the chorus

-As an important aside, the palm branches were associated with the ingathering celebration or the Feast of Tabernacles (on the 15th day of the 7 month for seven days), Leviticus 23:40 also Leviticus 23:33-44, Zechariah 14:16-21, John 12:12-15 and are prominently used by the innumerable multitude before the throne, (other verses on the feast of ingathering - Exodus 23:16, Exodus 34:22, Nehemiah 8:14-16).
+As an important aside, the palm branches were associated with the ingathering celebration or the Feast of Tabernacles (on the 15th day of the 7th month for seven days), Leviticus 23:40.
+Also, Leviticus 23:33-44, Zechariah 14:16-21, John 12:12-15 are prominently used by the innumerable multitude before the throne, (other verses on the feast of ingathering - Exodus 23:16, Exodus 34:22, Nehemiah 8:14-16).

 The palm tree was associated with the temple worship.
 King Solomon decorated the walls of the inner court and outer court by carving into the walls the figures of the cherubim, palm trees, and open flowers, 1Kings 6:29.
 The Lord will also decorate the wall of His millennial temple with carvings of palm trees alternating with cherubim, Ezekiel 41:17-20.

-In Revelation 7:10-12, the great multitude sing praises to God, "Salvation belongs to our God, who sits on the throne, and to the Lamb."
-There are seven points in the praise of God by the entire heavenly host about the throne in response to the great multitude's praise:
+In Revelation 7:10-12, the great multitude praises God, Salvation belongs to our God, who sits on the throne, and to the Lamb.

-In Revelation 7:14, the elder reveals to John the identity of the great multitude, attributing to them many characteristics:
+In Revelation 7:14-17, the elder reveals to John the identity of the great multitude, attributing to them many characteristics:

 • They came out of the great tribulation